tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 Here's a few questions I will ask myself before writing any code:

 * Is this functionality already available in the existing codebase?
-* Is there a library that already does this (either in the project or online)? partially or completely?
+* Is there a library that already does this (either in the project or available online)?
+Does it cover the required functionality partially or completely?
 * Is there an implementation already available online?
 Can I produce a better implementation?
 * Do I know how to implement this?
 * What can I safely extrapolate this new feature will need to be able to do in the future?
 Can I account for any of it in my current design?